Do I Need Council Approval to Install Solar?

 Solar PV can be integrated into the building structure, especially as part of the facades, roofs, and shading structures.
 Incorporating solar early can make installation easier and may reduce costs.

-From 1 November 2013, installation of a solar system on the roof of a building is prescribed under Building Regulation 2006 as self-assessable work.
+From 1 November 2013, the installation of a solar system on the roof of a building is prescribed under Building Regulation 2006 as self-assessable work.
 This means that the installation is not required to be assessed by a building certifier as part of a construction development application.
 Repairing, maintaining, or altering an existing solar panel is also self-assessable work.

 However, self-assessable construction work is still required to meet all relevant building codes and standards.
 Other related standards such as plumbing standards for solar hot water systems will continue to apply.